justrashad/server_db_app/README.md

 # Server Management Application

 This project is a Server Management Application that allows you to manage and monitor servers using a web interface.
 The application is built with a Node.js backend and a React frontend.
-It includes features such as server listing, adding, editing, deleting, and uploading CSV files to import server data into MongoDB.
+It includes features such as server listing, adding, editing, deleting, uploading CSV files to import server data into MongoDB, and mass deletion of servers.

 ## Features